ahmadawais/wp-mashsocial-wigdet/readme.txt

 Plugin link: http://freakify.com/2012/01/wordpress-wp-mashsocial-widget-by-ahmad-awais/
 Tags: mashable,mashsocial,social,facebook,google,twitter,g+,email,pinterest,all in one social,subscribe,widget,sidebar,color,ahmad awais mashsocial,add, admin, dashboard, logo,custom,logo,easy mashable social bar,easy ,mashable ,social ,bar
 Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.4.1
-Stable tag: 1.1.0
+Stable tag: 1.8.0
 License: GPLv2 or later

 == Description ==
  WP MashSocial Wigdet : A beautiful widget inspired by Mashable to be used in sidebar, it allows you to add your **Pinterest**, G+ , Twitter , Facebook and Feeds Subscription in it .
-Ver = 1.6.0 =
+Ver = 1.8.0 =

+*Issue with Google Plus Circle resolved (Google API Updated) *Asynchronous Loading (To increase Page Speed)
 *Leave IDs Blank to Remove them.
-*Author rel issue removed.
-*Author Credits Check box is added.
+*Relation Publisher Updated
 *Google Add to circle Options Added.
-*UI Modified a lot.
-* **[Pinterest](http://pinterest.com/mrahmadawais/)** Profile Link and Icon Added *Google Add to circle Options Added.

 1.Upload the  plugin to your blog and just activate it.